lightscapevr/website/markdown/documentation.md

 * With SketchUp open, in the top menu bar, click "Extensions" then click "VR Sketch" and then click "Send to VR".
 This will sends your currently-opened SketchUp model to the VR headset.
 <img src="./img/docs/menu-vr.png" alt="Click 'Send to VR'">
-* If you have used VR Sketch before the icon tray may be visitable.
+* If you have used VR Sketch before the icon tray may be visible.
 You can also click on the first icon **Send to VR and teleport tool** to send your currently-opened SketchUp model to the VR headset.

 # Controls and input